magicYang1573/DynamicRTL/README.md

 </div>

 ## 1. Introduction
-This is the source code of our paper submitted to AAAI'2026: *DynamicRTL: RTL Representation Learning for Dynamic Circuit Behavior*.
+This is the source code of the paper submitted to AAAI'2026: *DynamicRTL: RTL Representation Learning for Dynamic Circuit Behavior*.

-The source code include the training and evaluation of the DR-GNN model and the models for comparison and ablation experiments.
-To avoid an over large size of the repository, part of the dataset (2000 in 6300) is processed and provided in .npz format.
-The overall circuit files, CDFGs, and simulation data will be open-sourced after paper accepted.
+The repository contains the source code for training and evaluation the DR-GNN model, and the baseline models for comparison and ablation experiments.
+To avoid an oversized repo, a subset of the dataset (2000 in 6300) is preprocessed and provided in .npz format.
+The overall circuit files, CDFGs, and simulation data will be open-source after paper accepted.
 <!-- Moreover, we will also open-source the flow of processing CDFGs and simulation results, which is removed from our [CDFG_utils](src/utils/CDFG_utils.py "CDFG_urils"), and the whole project of constructing CDFGs from Verilog design files to contribute to the community of Programming Language especially RTL representation learning, hardware design and Electronic Design Automation communities. -->
 ![Overview](_picture/overview.png "Overview")